twister-php/sql/README.md

 # SQL
-Raw SQL Query String Builder ~ because abstraction is for the weak!
+Raw SQL Query String Builder ~ because SQL abstraction is for the weak!

 Welcome to the Ultimate raw/native SQL Builder Class ever developed for PHP.